practicalli/blog-cryogen/content/md/posts/build-and-run-clojure-with-multistage-dockerfile.md

 After the first time building the docker image, any parts of the build that havent changed will use their respective cached layers in the builder stage.
 This can lead to very fast, even zero time builds.

 ![Docker build image optomised to use docker layer cache for build stage](https://raw.githubusercontent.com/practicalli/graphic-design/live/continuous-integration/docker-compose-build-output-cached-layers.png)

+> Maximising the docker cache by careful consideration of command order and design in a `Dockerfile` can have a significant positive affect on build speed.
+Each command is effectively a layer in the Docker image and if its respective files have not changed, then the cached version of the command will be run

 Run the built image in a docker container using `docker run`, publishing the port number so it can be used from the host (developer environment or deployed environment).
 Use the name of the image created by the tag in the docker build command.